 ISISARA BEY is producer, keynote speaker and facilitator for performances, conferences, festivals, workshops, travel retreats and board meetings.

-As an event producer, she serves as Artistic Director of the March on Washington Film Festival (MOWFF), an annual Civil Rights-themed, summer festival of short, documentary and narrative films, first person accounts, scholarship, the performing arts and student filmmaker and journalist competitions in the nation’s capital.
+As an event producer, she serves as Artistic Director of the March on Washington Film Festival (MOWFF), an annual Civil Rights-themed, fall festival of short, documentary and narrative films, first person accounts, scholarship, the performing arts and student filmmaker and journalist competitions in the nation’s capital.
 The festival’s mission is to unearth the untold stories and unsung icons and foot soldiers of the Civil Rights movement, impact the way the movement is taught, and connect the movement’s strategies to present day social justice activism here and abroad.

 As a keynote speaker, Isisara brings her powerful presence, rich subject matter and engaging delivery to audiences exploring the principles of leadership, mindset and personal empowerment.
 As an event and workshop facilitator, she creatively blends core content with human development processes and theater games, allowing participants to experience individual agency and an enhanced capacity to accomplish goals and manifest dreams.
 She also moderates panels and meetings for a variety of organizations.

 Past clients include: Institute for Veterans and Military Families, American Society of Transplantation, Odyssey Network Business Women’s Retreat , Apollo Theater, New York Public Radio, NY Summer Stage/City Parks Foundation, Association of Southeast Asian Nations (ASEAN) Young Leaders Initiative in Singapore, Women of the World (WOW) Festivals in the UK, Australia and NYC, New Jersey Performing Arts Center, U.S. State Department’s Pathways to Prosperity in Egypt, Vital Voices in Guatemala, and Life & Hope Association in Siem Reap, Cambodia.